iobroker-community-adapters/ioBroker.samsung/README.md

 **This adapter uses Sentry libraries to automatically report exceptions and code errors to the developers.** For more details and for information how to disable the error reporting see [Sentry-Plugin Documentation](https://github.com/ioBroker/plugin-sentry#plugin-sentry)!
 Sentry reporting is used starting with js-controller 3.0.

+**Important note for windows users: This adapter requires git to be installed systemwide**

 #### Description

 Adapter for Samsung TVs